jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

 {% endhighlight %}

 The only thing you might be confused about here is the `--dependencies` file.
 Kubeless uses this to determine which dependencies you need to install for the function runtime.
 In the python case, it's a requirements.txt.
 You can find a working one in the related [github repo](https://github.com/jaxxstorm/kubeless-events-example/blob/master/functions/slack.py) linked to this post.
+This example better formats the slack responses into nice slack output, so it's worth taking a look at.

 You'll obviously need a slack org to try this out, and need to generate a slack token to get API access.
 However, now, once you cycle the events pod again (or, run another pod of course!) - you'll now see these events pushed to slack!